ShapeOfMatter/The-Direct-Monetization-Network/survey-results-01.markdown

 ## Do people care if the internet is lucrative?

-The last questions we asked people asked them how important it was that different parties get paid for their work.
+The last questions we presented asked people how important it was that different parties get paid for their work.
 In general people are concerned with the livelihood of journalists, writers, etc, but not with the livelihood of publishers and aggregators.
 ![Screenshot: Is it important for consumers to pay authors, artists, and creators for their work?]({{ "/assets/survey_01/question_15.png" | absolute_url }} "question 15")